-Egnyte now allows the ability to collaborate with your Google Docs with files that are directly stored in Egnyte.
+Egnyte now allows the ability to collaborate with your G Suite documents with files that are directly stored in Egnyte.
 Files are located in Egnyte and not in Google Drive and come with all Egnyte permissions and controls.
 Files are automatically saved back into Egnyte.

-This is beta and will be open to only certain customers starting on Wednesday 3/13.
+This is beta and must be configured by both Google and Egnyte to access.
 More functionality will be added as we deepen the integration in the Trusted Test phase.

 - Create new Google Docs, Sheets, and Slides documents and save them directly to Egnyte.
 Within the Egnyte WebUI, users can browse their Egnyte File system and open and edit documents.

 - No matter where team members are located, they can collaborate in real-time using G-Suite with the benefits of Egnyte’s secure and easy file-sharing solution.

 - All changes are automatically saved back to your Egnyte Cloud Storage.